IgorBrandao42/Quantum-Gaussian-Information-Toolbox/README.md

 ## Dependencies

-This toolbox makes use of the numpy and scipy packages.
+The toolbox makes use of the Numpy and Scipy packages.

 ## Installation